Contact

 CALIFORNIA EVENTS

-The LA County Arts and Health Week Video Series launched in September and is now available to stream on YouTube here.
+The LA County Arts and Health Week Video Series launched in September and is now available to stream on LA Opera Connects’ YouTube channel here.
 Arts and health experts explore how creativity empowers us to tackle any challenge with joy and confidence with panels and conversations.
 I had the honor of sharing the stage with other thought leaders for the “Community Care, Healing, and Resilience Through the Arts” panel.

 On October 5th, after the LA Opera performance of Leonard Bernstein's “West Side Story”, there was a post-performance panel conversation on how the arts transform healing and wellbeing across communities.